 http://host:port/artifactory/api/nuget/repoKey, its Feed Context Path should be left empty and its Download Context Path to Download, like this:

-If you are accessing NuGet Gallery through a proxy server you need to define the following two URLs in the proxy's white list:
+If you are accessing NuGet Gallery through a proxy server you need to define the following two URLs in the proxy's allow list:

 A Virtual Repository defined in Artifactory aggregates packages from both local and remote repositories.

 This allows you to access both locally hosted NuGet packages and remote proxied NuGet libraries from a single URL defined for the virtual repository.

 To create a virtual NuGet repository, in the Administration module, under Repositories | Repositories | Virtual, click New Virtual Repository and set NuGet to be its Package Type.
 Select the underlying local and remote NuGet repositories to include under the Repositories section.